Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Analysis of Motor Imagery vs Execution EEG Data

 \subsection{Connectivity at Motor Execution}

-\underline{\textbf{ME both hand's fists gesture (ME-BHs)}}.
-For MI-BHs gesture, the TCI results (Table \ref{ME_TCI_TGCI}) show relatively proportional connectivity across the prefrontal and motor cortices.
-The TCI values from AF4 $\to$ C3 is 14.29 (red arrow), and from AF3 $\to$ C4, it is 13.33 (red arrow), suggesting noteworthy connectivity over C3 and C4.
-However, the TGCI results for MI-BHs gesture seem to oppose this finding, with significant causal influence observed from C4 $\to$ AF4 12.14 (blue arrow) and from C3 $\to$ AF3 11.90 (blue arrow).
-The contrast in terms of TCI and TGCI during MI-BHs task suggests there is a continuous exchange of information between the channels, which might be related to coordinating bilateral motor activity.
-The bidirectional causal connectivity indicates that both hemispheres are actively engaged, with the prefrontal and motor cortices contributing to the planning and execution of the movement.
+\underline{\textbf{ME both hand's fists gesture (ME-BHs):}} For MI-BHs gesture, the TCI results (Figure \ref{ME_TCI_TGCI}) show relatively proportional connectivity across the prefrontal and motor cortices.
+The TCI values from AF4 $\to$ C3 is 14.29, and from AF3 $\to$ C4, it is 13.33, suggesting noteworthy connectivity over C3 and C4.
+However, the TGCI results for MI-BHs gesture seem to oppose this finding, with significant causal influence observed from C4 $\to$ AF4 12.14 and from C3 $\to$ AF3 11.90.
+The contrast in terms of TCI and TGCI during the MI-BHs task suggests there is a continuous exchange of information between the channels, which might be related to coordinating bilateral motor activity.
+The bidirectional causal connectivity indicates that both hemispheres are actively engaged in the process.

-\underline{\textbf{Motor execution - both feet gesture (ME-BF)}}.
-The ME-BF gesture shows the highest TCI values (Table \ref{ME_TCI_TGCI}) among all gestures, particularly for C3 $\to$ AF3 19.29 (blue arrow), and AF3 $\to$ C4 14.29 (red arrow).
-Findings suggest that ME-BF involves strong connectivity between the prefrontal and motor cortices, especially between the left prefrontal and both motor areas.
-The TGCI results support this interpretation, showing very high TGCI values, especially C3 $\to$ AF3 31.67 (blue arrow).
+\underline{\textbf{Motor execution - both feet gesture (ME-BF):}} The ME both feet gesture shows the highest TCI values (Figure \ref{ME_TCI_TGCI}) among all gestures, particularly for C3 $\to$ AF3 19.29, and AF3 $\to$ C4 14.29.
+These results suggest that ME-BF involves strong connectivity between the channels.
+The TGCI results for ME-BF support this interpretation, showing very high TGCI values, especially C3 $\to$ AF3 31.67.
 This indicates a principal causal influence of the C3 over the AF3 during ME-BF, highlighting the significant feedback mechanisms necessary for executing and adjusting bilateral feet execution.
-A strong influence was observed AF3 $\to$ C4 19.29 (red arrow), reflecting the prefrontal cortex's role in the execution of this bilateral movement.
+A strong influence was observed AF3 $\to$ C4 19.29, reflecting the prefrontal cortex's role in the execution of this bilateral movement.